rill-js/rill/docs/api/index.md

   A Rill application is not a 1-to-1 representation of a HTTP server.
-  One or more Rill applications may be mounted together to form larger applications with a single HTTP server.
+  One or more Rill applications may be mounted together to form larger applications and you can even listen to multiple ports with a single HTTP server.

+  `listen` will return an HTTP server, passing the given arguments to [nodejs.org](http://nodejs.org/api/http.html#http_server_listen_port_hostname_backlog_callback).
   All arguments provided are forwarded to `Server#listen()` and are simply ignored in the browser.
-For server side arguments read the documentation on Create and return an HTTP server, passing the given arguments to [nodejs.org](http://nodejs.org/api/http.html#http_server_listen_port_hostname_backlog_callback).

   The following is a useless Rill application bound to port `3000`: